 Dura-Europos and Gerasa Archives (Yale University)

 From 1928 to 1937, Yale University sponsored excavations at Dura-Europos, Syria, in conjunction with the Académie des Inscriptions et Belles-Lettres.
 Located on the Euphrates River, the city of Dura-Europos was founded during the Hellenistic period (ca. 300 BCE), eventually being absorbed into the Arsacid Parthian Empire during the 1st century BCE.
 Known to local people as Dura (or, "the fortress"), the city also passed through Roman rule before being destroyed by the Sassanian Persians around 256 CE.
-The Gallery's archive documents both the Greco-Roman and Parthian cultures at Dura-Europos and includes images of the art, architecture, and everyday objects from the daily lives of the inhabitants of the city.
+The Gallery's archive documents both the Greco-Roman and Parthian cultures at Dura-Europos and includes images of the art, architecture, and everyday objects from the city.

-During roughly the same period, from 1928 to 1934, Yale University jointly sponsored excavations at Gerasa, Jordan, with the British School of Archaeology at Jerusalem.
-Like Dura-Europos, Gerasa was also founded during the Hellenistic period and is located approximately 48 km north of Amman, Jordan.
-In 90 CE, Gerasa became part of the Roman province of Arabia, and a period of great prosperity and growth began.
-In the late 1st and 2nd centuries CE, the urban landscape of the city was transformed through the construction of colonnaded streets and monumental architecture such as temples, theaters, and open public spaces.
-Under Byzantine rule (ca. 400-600 CE), many Christian churches—and even a Jewish synagogue—were built throughout the city; these were often adorned with mosaic decoration.
-The Gerasa archive at the Gallery contains photographic documentation of the architectural remains and mosaics of these buildings, other finds such as glass vessels, pottery, and lamps, and plans and drawings from the Yale excavation.
+During roughly the same period, from 1928 to 1934, Yale University jointly sponsored excavations at Gerasa (modern Jerash), Jordan, with the British School of Archaeology at Jerusalem.
+Like Dura-Europos, Gerasa was founded during the Hellenistic period (it is located north of Amman, Jordan).
+In 90 CE, Gerasa became part of the Roman province of Arabia.
+During the late 1st and 2nd centuries CE, the landscape of the city was transformed through the construction of colonnaded streets and monumental architecture such as temples, theaters, and open public spaces.
+Under Byzantine rule (ca. 400-600 CE), Christian churches and a Jewish synagogue were built, many adorned with mosaics.
+The Gerasa archive at the Gallery contains photographic documentation of the architectural remains and mosaics of these buildings, and other finds such as glass vessels, pottery, and lamps, and plans and drawings from the excavation.